-What are The Stabilized Mud Blocks (SMBs)?
+What is Stabilized Mud Block?

 Types of Stabilized Mud Blocks